Xilinx/kria-dfx-apps/README.md

                              FFT         SIHA_PL_DFX                    k26_2rp_1003              PL_DFX               (2+0)                  -1
                 k26-starter-kits            XRT_FLAT                k26-starter-kits            XRT_FLAT               (0+0)                  -1
 ```
-- User can now run the application and test the accelerator funtionality by running the application built using Steps mentioned above in "Steps for Native compilation of applications on target" section
+- User can now run the application and test the accelerator functionality by running the application built in "Steps for Native compilation of applications on target" section.
 ```cpp
 ubuntu@kria:~/kria-dfx-apps/bld$ sudo ./src/AES128/aes128
 AES128 TEST on Slot 0: